keroserene/go-webrtc/README.md

 ### Current Status:

-This repository is currently fluctuating a lot.
-**Do not rely** on anything in here yet!
+This repository is currently fluctuating a lot, and the exposed interfaces will change. **Do not rely** on anything in here yet!

 - A PeerConnection can be successfully established between two separate machines using this Go library.